learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 Now, at the end of the sales day, the management team would like to do some analytics about how successful they were that day.
-They could go to each client checkstand determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w.
+They could go to each client computer, determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w.